AdobeDocs/commerce-operations.en/help/performance/introduction.md

 ### Assumptions

-*  You installed Adobe Commerce or Commerce Open Source using [Composer](https://devdocs.magento.com/guides/v2.4/install-gde/composer.html).
+*  You installed Adobe Commerce or Magento Open Source using [Composer](https://devdocs.magento.com/guides/v2.4/install-gde/composer.html).
-*  You use this installation to run a live production instance of Adobe Commerce or Commerce Open Source v2.
+*  You use this installation to run a live production instance of Adobe Commerce or Magento Open Source v2.